-To protect the security of statewide assessments, no electronic device, as defined in this policy, shall be accessible by a student at any time during assessment administration unless specifically permitted by a student's individualized education program (IEP) or individual health plan;1 this means that when a student is taking an AESAA assessment, the student shall not have his/her electronic device in his/her possession.
+To protect the security of statewide assessments, no electronic device, as defined in this policy, shall be accessible by a student at any time during assessment administration unless specifically permitted by a student's individualized education program (IEP) or individual health plan; this means that when a student is taking an AESAA assessment, the student shall not have his/her electronic device in his/her possession.
 Any student violating this provision shall be subject to this policy's disciplinary provisions.
 The prohibition in this policy does not extend to the electronic device the District provides the student for the student's use during assessment administration to the extent the student is using the District provided device to complete the assessment.

-As used in this policy, "electronic devices" means anything that can be used to transmit or capture images, sound, or data.
+As used in this policy, "electronic devices" means any electronic device that can be used to transmit or capture images, sound, or data, which includes, without limitation, a:-